jpedrosa94/p2p-devops-test/README.md

 2. Then, do your modification and push.
 It will deploy your change into non-prod environment performing the same checks as in RC pipeline
 3. After that, merge and a new release will be created and deployed in prod
 ## Tech Debts
+- Manage ArgoCD secrets using a secret manager/vault
 - Create IaC CI/CD pipeline
 - Create exclusive application registry on ECR
 - Set dynamically the hard-coded registries and